 If you're not familiar with The Office, a Dunder Mifflin company hierarchy can be seen here.
 Roles of the employees mentioned in each scenario are also listed below:

 Specific name scenarios:

-- Michael has been removed as Dwight's manager.
-Now, Andy is assigned as Dwight's Reviewer DURING an active Review cycle and there is already a Manager Review of Dwight that was completed by Michael.
+- Michael is removed as Dwight's manager.
+Now, Andy is assigned as Dwight's Reviewer DURING an active Review cycle and there is already a manager review of Dwight that was completed by Michael.
 Andy can read the answers from Michael's manager review of Dwight, but cannot edit them.
-Michael no longer has access to edit his Manager review or Dwight's other reviews.
+Michael no longer has access to edit his manager review or Dwight's other reviews.
 All previously submitted peer reviews will become visible to Andy, and any further peer reviews will be routed through Andy.

-- If Michael is deactivated as a user (or removed as Dwight's reviewer) DURING a Review cycle and no new Reviewer is assigned, Dwight can still participate in the cycle, but only his Self Review can be completed.
-This is different than the first bullet point because Dwight was without a Reviewer when the cycle began.
+- If Michael's account is deactivated, or Michael is removed as Dwight's reviewer, DURING an active review cycle and no new reviewer is assigned, Dwight can still participate in the cycle, but only his self review can be completed.
+This is different than the first bullet point because Dwight was without a reviewer when the cycle began.

 More general scenarios:

 - Changing reviewers AFTER a cycle has ended WILL NOT allow the new reviewer to finish up what the old reviewer did not complete in the cycle.
 That responsibility still lies with the old reviewer.

 - If a reviewer is changed DURING a review cycle, the participant will not be asked to submit an upward review of their new reviewer.

 - If an upward review has already been submitted of the previous reviewer, it will be remain in view for the participant, the manager, and the review administrator(s).

 - If the participant has not submitted an upward review of their previous reviewer, the upward review option will simply be removed from their view and no upward review will be due for either reviewer.
 The reason being, this participant does not have sufficient evidence to write a fair upward review of someone who just became their reviewer.